sogaiu/tree-sitter-clojure/doc/dev-notes.md

   the "modern" yarn, only something from the older 1.x series -- apparently it was 1.22.19.

+  May be there's some way to get the symlink to be created automatically by the Makefile...or may be there can be a "setup script" that can be run after cloning (perhaps there can be a "setup" target in the Makefile).

 ## Misc Things To Be Incorporated Somewhere :)

 * `TREE_SITTER_LIBDIR` now exists for customizing the path to the